 - Northwest Ohio Disaster Preparedness, which coordinates the Northwest Ohio Healthcare Emergency Management Coalition.

 - Northwest Ohio Pathways HUB, which coordinates the regional care coordination system and trains community health workers.
 The Northwest Ohio Pathways HUB’s Keystone Fund helps clients with housing-related expenses.

 - Northwest Ohio Regional Trauma Registry, which furnishes clinical outcome and demographic data to the Ohio Department of Public Safety’s trauma database.

 - Planning and Evaluation Services, which performs community health improvement planning, data evaluation services, project management, coalition development, and facilitation of meetings and trainings.

-HCNO also provides administration and staffing for Toledo/Lucas County CareNet, a nonprofit organization that provides a charity care network, care coordination and insurance application assistance.
+HCNO also provides administration and staffing for Toledo/Lucas County CareNet, a nonprofit organization that provides a charity care network, care coordination and insurance navigators.
 Plus, HCNO coordinates Healthy Lucas County, a coalition of community health improvement organizations.